swarnimsinha/ech02-hw2/README.md

+**FOR THE TEST REPORT PLEASE OPEN THE UNITTEST HW FOLDER.
+IT CONTAINS ALL TESTING RELATED CONTENT**

 # Snoopy
 An app built from scratch containing skeletal features like User Registration, Authentication, Login and upload and store content.
 Storage provided by Firebase.
 Watch this space for the directions this app will take!!